When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 Robert Montgomery, Jr.

-However, by 1994 investigation of the evidence available to the CDC at the time of their investigation, and of later evidence cast a wider and much brighter light and on the lives of the patients and their contacts with David Acer.
+However, by 1994 investigation of the evidence available to the CDC at the time of their first investigation, and of later evidence cast a wider and much brighter light and on the lives of the patients and their contacts with David Acer.
 Some documents medical records, legal depositions, scientific analyses, and more also contained information pertinent to the CDC's epidemiologic field work and molecular analyses, information that had never before been made public.
 The results of this investigation was presented in Lear's Magazine, The New York Times and a 60 Minutes television broadcast.

 The scenario that Kimberly Bergalis and the other infected patients had led lives of such virtue and care as to preclude infection by what are termed "risky behaviors" went out the window.
 And with it, of course, their "innocent victim" status.
-This absolutely enraged some sections of the public, but it was, after all, Kimberly Bergalis and her family, their attorney and her well-wishers and politicians who made her sexual virtue an issue.
+This absolutely enraged some sections of the public, but it was, after all, Kimberly Bergalis and her family, their attorney and her well-wishers and opportunist politicians who made her sexual virtue an issue.
 It need never have been, and the question of Dr. Acer's possible culpability would have remained just as pertinent.

 Kimberly Bergalis (Patient A) had been ordered by the court (as part of the her legal action) to have a gynecological examination.
 The physical examination found that her hymen was consistent with having engaged in sexual intercourse.
 In addition, the gynecologist found genital lesions, and specimens were taken from Patient A's vagina and anus, and she tested positive for human papillomavirus type 18, a sexually transmitted pathogen.
 Both of her known former boyfriends, however, tested HIV negative.